-I have a degree in silversmithing, been a high school art teacher in the UK, curator for an art gallery in Bangkok, an artist in residence in Singapore and worked for various NGOs while living in Africa and Asia.
+I have a BA Hons in Silversmithing & Jewellery, I've been a high school art teacher in the UK, curator for an art gallery in Bangkok, an artist in residence in Singapore and worked for various NGOs while living in Africa and Asia.
 I have always found the time to paint, draw and make.

 I was taught flamework by Micah Lamar in 'Hoglund' glass studio, New Zealand in early 2006, and it rapidly became my primary medium.
 From 1999 to 2009 we lived overseas and I had home studios, demonstrated, taught, and exhibited in Thailand and Singapore.
 Returning to the UK in 2010 I have gone on to set up a flamework studio in a re-purposed barn with three torch stations.
 I am a member of The Suffolk Craft Society.

 Working with glass is a synthesis of powerful elements, colour, light, fire and a medium that moves rapidly between liquid and solid states.
 It is an ancient skill that continues to inspire new forms of expression.
 Each element is made in the moment, it is an uniquely absorbing and immediate craft.